Tormented (Staind album): Background and recording

 In 1993, Lewis and Staind guitarist Mike Mushok met at a Christmas party in Springfield, Massachusetts.
-Mushok brought drummer Jon Wysocki into the band and Lewis had a connection with a bass guitar player who later left, completing the early lineup of the band in early 1995.
+Mushok brought drummer Jon Wysocki into the band and Lewis had a connection with bass guitar player Pete McEwan who later left, completing the early lineup of the band in early 1995.
 Originally, Staind went by the name Stain, but changed the name to Staind after the band found out the moniker already had been claimed by another group.
 Staind originally covered songs by bands such as Korn, Tool, Alice in Chains, Rage Against the Machine, Stone Temple Pilots, Pearl Jam, Deftones, and Helmet.
 The band played their first gig in February 1995.
 The band officially formed in Springfield, Massachusetts on November 24, 1995, after Johnny April joined the same month replacing the original bassist.
 By 1996, Staind obtained the $2,500 they needed for recording Tormented.
 While Tormented was being written and recorded, Lewis reportedly was going through the throes of the breakup of a four-year relationship.
 Mushok said in a 2021 Ultimate Guitar interview that the first songs he and Lewis wrote together are "No One's Kind" and "Painful", both of which appeared on Tormented.
 Extensive touring in the Northeast United States helped Staind acquire an underground following.
 In a 2008 interview, Lewis elaborated on the motivation for the musical style featured on Tormented: